bigeasy/register/diary.md

 Why not make this simple by making it difficult?
 Can the register program just start an HTTP server for the duration of a command line invocation for the sake of testing?

+## Signifcant Change

+Now that I can see that it would be easier to fire off the command line using a runner, I'm not starting to want to move away from the too clever use of the commad line.
+I'm going to build a runner anyway, so I might as well go ahead and make it so that it will run one off scripts.
+If if do this, yes, what I had was too clever by half, it's not important, this is not he most imporant work that I'm doing.